esa-tu-darmstadt/SCAIE-V-2.0/docs/ISAX description format.md

 - `elements`: Depth of the register.

 Each custom register has several operations that can be requested in the interface schedule of ISAXes.
 - `Wr<register>.addr`: The address interface for the corresponding data operation.
-The stage number also defines down to which stage SCAIE-V generates its data hazard handling.
-Must be consistent across instructions.
+The stage number also defines down to which stage SCAIE-V generates its data hazard handling and must be consistent across instructions.
 - `Wr<register>.data`: The actual write interface through which data is provided.
 - `Rd<register>`: The read interface.

-In the core datasheet, the custom register operations have be within the constraints of RdCustomReg and WrCustomReg.addr/.data.
-Support for earlier reads/writes (e.g., zero-overhead loops) is still WIP.
+In the core datasheet, the custom register operations should, in most cases, be within the constraints of RdCustomReg and WrCustomReg.addr/.data.
+There is limited support for earlier reads/writes (e.g., zero-overhead loops) on single-element registers, requiring relatively expensive hazard handling.

 ## Example instructions with custom registers
 Specifies two 1-element registers, ADDR and INCR, and two instructions accessing them.
 The setup instruction writes the ADDR and INCR registers and reads rs1, rs2.
 The lw_inc instruction reads the two registers, reads from memory, updates the ADDR register, and writes a result to rd.